ECB weighs further action as economic picture darkens

 | FRANKFURT

-FRANKFURT The European Central Bank will make plain the euro zone's economic malaise after it meets on Thursday, with a rare public call from Washington adding to pressure for action to stop the bloc going into reverse.
+FRANKFURT The European Central Bank will spell out the scale of economic malaise facing the euro zone after it meets on Thursday under growing pressure to take dramatic action to prevent the bloc going into reverse.

-"If the ECB moves in that direction, it will have positive effects," Fischer, who was Draghi's academic mentor at university, told a newspaper in Italy.

-But Draghi faces considerable political obstacles to taking this step, chiefly from a reluctant Germany.
-Last week, Sabine Lautenschlaeger, Germany's appointment to the ECB's Executive Board, said that now was not the time for state bond buying.

-So while the ECB could extend a scheme to buy secured debt to include corporate bonds, it is unlikely he will announce any money printing to buy government bonds.
+While the ECB could extend a scheme to buy rebundled debt to purchasing corporate bonds, it is unlikely that Draghi will announce any radical immediate move to shore up the economy, such as printing money to buy government bonds.

-Economists, roughly half of whom expect the bank to start buying government bonds -- a step that should buoy the economy when banks exchange bonds for ECB cash -- have pencilled this in for the first three months of next year.
+Economists, roughly half of whom expect the bank to start buying government bonds - a step that should buoy the economy when banks exchange bonds for ECB cash - have penciled this in for the first three months of next year.

-ECB Vice-President Vitor Constancio has said the bank will be better able to gauge then whether it needs to buy such debt.
+ECB Vice-President Vitor Constancio said last week that the bank would be better able to gauge in the first quarter whether it needed to start buying sovereign bonds.

+Quantitative easing, following in the footsteps of the U.S. Federal Reserve, will be harder in the euro zone because of the divisions between debt-shy countries such as Germany and southern states including Greece.

 Germany, the bloc's biggest economy by far and its most influential, fears it would encourage reckless borrowing.